Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : box : 3,4,9,5 */
 ```

-Vector adapter `cornerLeft` is used to change the value of the first vertix of the box.
+A vector adapter `cornerLeft` is used to change the value of the first vertex of the box.

-Routines for the access to the components of the models take vectors in any form, including vector adapters.
+Routines for access to the components of the models take vectors in any form, including vector adapters.

 ```js
 var box = _.vad.from([ 2, 1, 9, 5 ]);